macktron/macktron.github.io/index.markdown

 *A dropdown-controlled bar chart 📊 shows for the selected party its average Rice index across every policy area.
 Taller bars (closer to 1) indicate strong internal party agreement on that issue.*

-Across the European Parliament’s political groups, voting cohesion clusters around each faction’s defining priorities.
+Across the European Parliament's political groups, voting cohesion clusters around each faction's defining priorities.
 Greens/EFA ☘️ record near unity on environment & public health, employment & social affairs and gender equality which reflects their integrated Green Deal agenda, while S&D remain most cohesive on gender equality, development, budgetary control and culture & education in line with their social democratic platform 🎓.
 Renew Europe shows moderate agreement on innovation and rights focused areas particularly culture & education and development, but it fractures on international trade🏗️.
 The Left peaks on gender equality and development but divides sharply on agriculture and trade.
 EPP maintains strong discipline in justice-related areas (culture & education, legal affairs) but reveals tension in agriculture and environmental votes👨🏻‍⚖️.
 At the extremes Identity & Democracy and non attached members exhibit consistent low agreement across all domains, showing the role of ideological compactness and formal group structures in sustaining legislative unity📉.

 Together, these patterns confirm that **ideological compactness** and **institutional cohesion** are the principal drivers of stable voting unity.
 Formal groups with clear, shared agendas (Greens/EFA, S&D, EPP) achieve higher, more consistent Rice indices in areas central to their identity, while loose coalitions or individuals outside recognized groups struggle to agree on any policy area.